Home » How To » How to Clean A Dishwasher: An In-Depth Guide

 It may have never occurred to many of us that cleaning your dishwasher is a thing.
 Surely, it would clean itself… right?
 Well, no.

-Think of all those bits of food from dishes that get swept about inside the dishwasher.
+Think of all those bits of food from dishes that sweep around inside the dishwasher.
 They have to go somewhere!

 Eventually, those food scraps build up in the drains and on the spray arms of the machine.
-As a result, those old bits of food you forgot about lead to reduced water flow, leaving your dishes with a film of soap and grime from tiny food particles!
+As a result, those old bits of food you forgot about lead to reduced water flow.
+This can leave your dishes with a film of soap and grime from tiny food particles!
 Gross.

-Just like your washing machine (yes, washing machines need cleaning, too!), regular cleaning of your dishwasher is essential to ensure it can still get your dishes sparkling.
+Just like your washing machine (yes, washing machines need cleaning, too!), regular cleaning of your dishwasher is essential.
+This ensures proper functioning so you can still get your dishes sparkling.

-Not only will the machine work better, but you’ll also save money In the long run as well, and you’ll no longer need to worry about costly repairs and maintenance!
+Not only will the machine work better, but you’ll also save money In the long run as well.
+Plus, you’ll no longer need to worry about costly repairs and maintenance!
 It’s a win-win.

-To make the process a breeze, we’ve provided the ultimate guide for how to clean a dishwasher so you can get started straight away!
+To make the process a breeze, we’ve provided the ultimate guide for how to clean a dishwasher.
+After reading, you can start straight away!

 A woman loading various items into the top rack of a dishwasher.